DevQtie/glamgear-admin-blazor/README.md

 ## Important note: Always utilize the Bootstrap v5.3.3 as it is already embedded to the project structure, and it should be used properly.

+## 1.8.1.0-alpha

+* Additional footer in the `MainLayout.razor`
+* Additional counting animations on the numeric values of the dashboard for total products, total orders, total users, and total sales.

 ## 1.8.0.0-alpha

 * Upgraded to Bootstrap v5.3.7.